Click each person’s name for their full bio.

-Riana Pfefferkorn is Associate Director of Surveillance and Cybersecurity at the Stanford Center for Internet and Society, where her work focuses on the intersection of computer security, privacy, and free expression.
+Riana Pfefferkorn is a Research Scholar at the Stanford Internet Observatory, where her work focuses on the intersection of computer security, privacy, and free expression.

 David Snyder is the executive director of The First Amendment Coalition, a nonprofit public interest organization dedicated to advancing free speech, more open and accountable government, and public participation in civic affairs.

 With nearly 30 years of trial and appellate experience in California’s state and federal courts, Tom’s practice covers the full spectrum of content liability issues including First Amendment matters and the defense of libel, privacy, right of publicity, copyright, trademark, and false advertising claims.